-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed As there is no validated measure for OMA, the Cerebellar Functional System Score has been selected from the Expanded Disability Status Scale (Kurtzke 1983).
-Second-line treatment for OMA in adults following the use of corticosteroids.
-Adult with OMA in whom a standard course of steroid therapy has been undertaken (or steroids are contraindicated).
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed disability, as measured by the Cerebellar Functional System Score with a value of at least 2 points.
+As there is no validated measure for OMA, the Cerebellar Functional System Score has been selected from the Expanded Disability Status Scale (Kurtzke 1983).
+Second-line treatment for OMA in adults following the use of steroids.
+Adult with OMA in whom a standard course of steroid therapy has been undertaken or steroids are contraindicated.
 AND Clinical assessment demonstrates disability as measured by the cerebellar functional system score with a value of at least two points.
+The cerebellar functional system score was chosen to demonstrate initial disability and response.
 Values of the cerebellar functional system score are: 0Normal - no evidence of cerebellar dysfunction 1.
 Abnormal signs without disability 2.
 Mild ataxia 3.
 Moderate ataxia - 4.
 Severe ataxia - all limbs or gait 5.
-Unable to perform co-ordinated movements due to ataxia Changes in opsoclonus symptoms will be rated as: i.
+Unable to perform co- ordinated movements due to ataxia Changes in opsoclonus symptoms will be rated as: i.
 Deterioration in symptoms ii.
-Symptoms stable iii.
-Mild improvement iv.
-Moderate improvement Review Criteria Review Regular review by neurologist is required; frequency as determined by clinical status of patient.
-Child with OMA.
-Regular review by a neurologist is required; frequency as determined by the clinical status of
+Symptoms stable

-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed For stable patients on maintenance treatment, review by a neurologist is required at least annually. the patient.
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed iii.
+Mild improvementiv.
+ModerateimprovementSignificant improvement Review Child with OMA.
+Review Criteria Regular review by neurologist is required; frequency as determined by clinical status of patient.
+IVIg should be used for six months before determining whether the patient has responded.
+If there has been no benefit after six months treatment, IVIg therapy should be abandoned.
 For stable patients on maintenance treatment, review by a neurologist is required at least annually.
-Effectiveness Objective indicators of relief of symptoms of OMA and improvement or stabilisation of scores of ADLs.
+Review by a neurologist is required after the first six months of treatment.
+For stable patients on maintenance treatment, review by a neurologist is required at least annually.
+Effectiveness Clinical documentation of effectiveness is Objective indicators of relief of symptoms of OMA and improvement or stabilisation of scores of ADLs.
 Efficacy of immunoglobulin (Ig) treatment is demonstrated by improvement in symptoms of OMA and improvement in or no deterioration of disability.
-On review of the initial authorisation period Patient demonstrates clinical improvement in, or stabilisation of, opsoclonus symptoms after six months treatment.
-AND There has been no further deterioration or some improvement in the degree of disability as measured by the Cerebellar Functional System Score.
+On review of an initial authorisation period Patient demonstrates clinical improvement

-ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed For stable patients on maintenance treatment, review by a neurologist is required at least annually.
-On review of a continuing authorisation period Patients demonstrates clinical improvement or stability in opsoclonus symptoms.
-AND There has been no further deterioration in the degree of disability as measured by the Cerebellar Functional System Score.
-Regular review by a neurologist is required; frequency as determined by the clinical status of the patient.
-For stable patients on maintenance treatment, review by a neurologist is required at least annually.
+ITEM CRITERIA FOR THE CLINICAL USE OF INTRAVENOUS IMMUNOGLOBULIN IN AUSTRALIA, SECOND EDITION (CRITERIA) PROPOSED REVISIONS TO THE CRITERIA SWG RATIONALE FOR PROPOSED CHANGE (A) Administrative) (B) Progressive (C) Programmed in, or stabilisation of, opsoclonus symptoms There has been no further deterioration or some improvement in the degree of disability as measured by the Cerebellar Functional System Score.
+On review of a continuing authorisation period • Patients demonstrates clinical improvement or stability in opsoclonus symptoms.
+AND • There has been no further deterioration in the degree of disability as measured by the Cerebellar Functional System Score.
+Second-line treatment for OMA in adults following the use of corticosteroids.
+IVIg should be used for six months before determining whether the patient has responded.